Major airlines halt flights to Israel after Hamas attack

 United Airlines, American Airlines and Delta Air Lines all announced that they have temporarily suspended flights to and from the international airport near Tel Aviv.

-"Future operations at TLV will be suspended until conditions allow them to resume," United spokesperson Katie Krupnik said in a statement to CBS News.
+"Future operations at TLV will be suspended until conditions allow them to resume," United said in a statement to CBS News.

 Both Delta and AA said in statements that operations to Israel had been suspended through at least Sunday.

-"We will continue to monitor the situation with safety and security top of mind and will adjust our operation as needed," United said.
+"We will continue to monitor the situation with safety and security top of mind and will adjust our operation as needed," American Airlines said.

 Delta added that it was "working to safely transport Delta people back to the U.S. and will work with the U.S. government as needed to assist with the repatriation of U.S. citizens who want to return home."